 - Selecting the right plastic surgeon

 Possible complications are an important factor to consider before any procedure.
-At the Colorado Plastic Surgery Center, we are dedicated to patient education and patient safety.
+At Colorado Plastic Surgery Center, we are dedicated to patient education and patient safety.
 We do our utmost to reduce your risk of any complications.
 To learn more about breast implants any possible complications and the benefits, please schedule a consultation at Colorado Plastic Surgery Center.